-According to testimony presented at Mr. Thrift's trial in Dukes County Superior Court and the police report of the incident, Mr. Thrift, his then-wife Erika Johnson Thrift, and their three young children were living in Vineyard Haven, having moved from their native Arkansas.
-A teenaged relative of Ms. Thrift was living with them as a baby-sitter.
+According to testimony presented at Mr. Thrift’s trial in Dukes County Superior Court and the police report of the incident, Mr. Thrift, his then-wife and their three young children were living in Vineyard Haven, having moved from another state.
+A teenaged babysitter was living with them.

 Ms. Thrift, alerted by one of her children, walked into a bedroom to find her husband sexually assaulting the baby sitter.

 Ms. Thrift pulled him away, at which point he assaulted, beat, and threatened her, saying if she called police he would kill her.